In 1692, Wilmot Redd died on the gallows because her neighbors didn’t like her.

 With their last words, the victims proclaimed their innocence, just as they had done during their trials.

 Redd was buried in an unmarked grave.
 Its location remains unknown.
 Today, markers memorialize Redd at Old Burial Hill in Marblehead and at the Salem Witch Trials Memorial.
-In 2016, archaeologists confirmed her execution site at Proctor’s Ledge below Gallows Hill in Salem.
+Then in 2016, archaeologists confirmed her execution site at Proctor’s Ledge below Gallows Hill in Salem.
 Markers now memorialize the victims there as well.

 In the centuries following the witch trials, political figures pardoned the victims as a gesture of remorse for their wrongful deaths.
 On Halloween in 2001, Massachusetts Acting Gov. Jane Swift signed a bill that pardoned five witch trial victims, including Wilmot Redd.

+This story last updated in 2021.
 The author of this story, Rebecca Del Giudice, is a writer and editor who lives in Massachusetts.